← All post

 The Quality Measurement Problem

 TMSes offer quality assurance features: terminology checks, consistency verification, formatting validation.
 These catch mechanical errors.
-But translation quality – the kind that affects whether your message resonates in market – requires human evaluation.
+But translation quality – the kind that affects whether your message resonates in the market – requires continuous evaluation.

 When enterprises perform in-house quality reviews, they need to track results systematically.
 Which segments had errors?
 What type of errors?
 How does this vendor’s error rate compare to others?
 How has quality trended over time?
 Does quality vary by content type or language?